NethServer/nethsecurity-docs/openvpn_roadwarrior.rst

 This setup is particularly useful for businesses and organizations with employees or collaborators spread across different locations, ensuring encrypted communication and data privacy.

+OpenVPN is a protocol supported by the most widely used platforms, with free clients available for Windows, MacOS, Linux, Android, and iOS systems.

 .. note::  Before configuring the OpenVPN Roadwarrior, make sure you have read the chapter related to the :ref:`user database <users_database-section>`.

 How it works